Mount Pleasant Township, Adams County, Pennsylvania: Demographics

-There were 1,616 households, out of which 36.6% had children under the age of 18 living with them, 65.6% were married couples living together, 6.7% had a female householder with no husband present, and 22.1% were non-families.
-17.6% of all households were made up of individuals, and 7.4% had someone living alone who was 65 years of age or older.
+There were 1,616 households, out of which 36.6% had children under the age of eighteen living with them; 65.6% were married couples living together, 6.7% had a female householder with no husband present, and 22.1% were non-families.
+17.6% of all households were made up of individuals, and 7.4% had someone living alone who was sixty-five years of age or older.

 The average household size was 2.74 and the average family size was 3.08.

-In the township the population was spread out, with 26.8% under the age of 18, 7.6% from 18 to 24, 29.9% from 25 to 44, 23.9% from 45 to 64, and 11.8% who were 65 years of age or older.
-The median age was 37 years.
-For every 100 females there were 100.6 males.
-For every 100 females age 18 and over, there were 98.2 males.
+Within the township, the population was spread out, with 26.8% of residents who were under the age of eighteen, 7.6% who were aged eighteen to twenty-four, 29.9% who were aged twenty-five to forty-four, 23.9% who were aged forty-five to sixty-four, and 11.8% who were sixty-five years of age or older.
+The median age was thirty-seven years.

+For every one hundred females there were 100.6 males.
+For every one hundred females who were aged eighteen or older, there were 98.2 males.

 The median income for a household in the township was $41,132, and the median income for a family was $44,619.
-Males had a median income of $30,313 versus $21,806 for females.
+Males had a median income of $30,313 compared with that of $21,806 for females.

 The per capita income for the township was $16,913.

-About 7.2% of families and 9.9% of the population were below the poverty line, including 17.2% of those under age 18 and 5.5% of those age 65 or over.
+Approximately 7.2% of families and 9.9% of the population were living below the poverty line, including 17.2% of those who were under the age of eighteen and 5.5% of those who were aged sixty-five or older.

+Education

+Most of the township is in the Conewago Valley School District, while a piece is in the Littlestown Area School District.